redxaxder/7DRL2022/roadmap.md

   - be able to pick up a torch from the wall
   - turn off effects when we pick up the torch
   - dial back particles, kill smoke
-  - wall sconces get bloody like a wall
+  + wall sconces get bloody like a wall
+  + don't let things get knocked through wall sconce

 V 0.3 plans: